microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/03-custom-instructions/custom-instructions.md

 ### Pre-requisites (Checklist) ✅

-- [ ] Open the `src` folder in VS Code
+- [ ] Open the `src` folder in VS Code to view the application code

 ### Demo Steps 🗒

 Delivery style (Recommended) | Demo Description
 --------------|-------------
-Do it live | - Open the Copilot chat window in VS Code <br> - Click on the settings wheel in the chat window <br> - Select "Instructions" from the menu <br> - Click on "Generate instructions" to create a new set of custom instructions <br> - Once generated, review the generated isntructions file and talk about the importance of providing this to copilot <br> - You can edit the instructions file manually
+Do it live | - Create a new file called `AGENTS.md` in the root project directory <br> - Add the file contents outlined below to the file <br> - Explain that this file serves as custom instructions for GitHub Copilot when working on this project <br> - Highlight the testing patterns and application overview sections <br> - Show how Copilot will reference this file with a test prompt "List all of the API endpoints" and explain that it automatically pulls in the file for context (shown in the Copilot chat window)

 ### Talking points 🎙